NaoDevils/CodeRelease/README.md

 - qt4-dev-tools
 - libglew-dev
 - libjpeg-dev
-- clang (3.7 and 3.8 are compatible, other versions might be)
+- clang (4.0 is compatible, other versions might be)
 - libxml-dev

 You have multiple options to export the marefiles to project files.
 You may use your own editor and simple invoke